Swash Channel Wreck: Site investigations

 Since 2006 Bournemouth University continued to work on the wreck as a student training project allowing students to undertake the majority of the work including trials for establishing the most cost-effective method of in situ stabilisation, and creating photomosaics of the site showing the site a whole for the first time.
 BU continued to monitor the site noting that sediment was being lost lowering sand levels across the site, by up to 350 mm in some areas.
 The gradual exposure of new material has reached the point where extensive archaeological deposits that contain extremely vulnerable organic material are being exposed, rapidly degraded and eventually lost.

 In 2010 English Heritage agreed to fund an excavation of the site by a BU led team of marine archaeologists undertook the largest underwater excavation in the UK since the Mary Rose.
 The site was divided into 6m grids where two teams began excavating the sediment and recovering the small finds, once a grid was excavated the areas were photographed to create a photomosaic of the site.
 A third team worked on the recording and dismantling of the Bow Castle ready for raising and preserving.

 The Bow Castle was raised in May 2011, and the 8-metre-long carved rudder was raised in 2013.
 In March 2017, the ship was named as the Fame.
+In early 2026, the ship's absent hull washed ashore, likely as a result Storm Chandra.